 32. Shark Spotters

 Perched on strategic viewpoints above the surf, full time shark spotters operate at Fish Hoek, Muizenberg, St James and Noordhoek all year round.
 The Shark Spotting programme is a registered NPO managed by Kommetjie Environmental Awareness Group.
-Click here to donate to this worthy cause.

 31. Market on the Wharf